Full-stack Physics-level model of cascaded entanglement links: Physical Principles

 \subsubsection{Physical Modeling Parameters}

-The central parameter of interest for modeling entanglement sources is the mean photon number per mode, $N_s$, which is described in the previous subsection in terms of how it relates to parameters such as the squeezing strengths.
+The central parameter of interest for modeling entanglement sources is the mean photon number per mode, $\mu$, which is described in the previous subsection in terms of parameters such as the squeezing strengths.

-We consider some physical non-idealities, including loss in the heralding process $\eta_b$, loss in the transmission of the state $\eta_t$, and detector specific loss $\eta_d$.
-We can also consider dark click probability, $P_d$, which is the probability that our photon detector registers a click despite a photon from our source not actually being present.
-Dark click probability can be used to model generic detector inefficiencies, as well as background noise.
+We consider physical non-idealities, including: \GR{ \begin{itemize} \item $\eta_b$, \textit{source heralding photon loss} which can occur due to lossy optical elements in the heralding process (i.e. beam splitters) \item $\eta_t$, \textit{loss in the transmission of the state} which can occur because of optical fiber loss or free space transmission, depending on the network architecture \item $\eta_d$, \textit{detector specific loss} which can occur because of inefficient detectors used in the source heralding as well as receiver heralding \item $P_d$, \textit{dark click probability} which is the probability that our noisy photon detector registers a click despite a photon from the source not being present.
+Dark click probability can be used to model generic detector inefficiencies, as well as background noise. \end{itemize} }